mxro/async-log/README.md

 [Async Log](https://github.com/mxro/async-log) is a minimal implementation for asynchronous logging in Java.

 **Why**: To provide a logging implementation works well in multi-threaded environments with minimal performance impact.

+**What Not**: This library is very feature-poor by design to keep it maintainable and portable.

 ## Usage